nicoandra/hhc2018/terminals.md

 |2,0,1536606833,,"s/God/fates/gc"
 ```

-4.The name seems to be Elinore.
+4. The name seems to be Elinore.
 ```bash

 Who was the poem written about?
 Elinore